Archduke Friedrich of Austria (1821–1847): Military career in the Navy

 Born in Vienna, Friedrich joined the Imperial Austrian Navy in 1837 at the age of sixteen.
-He threw himself into this career with much zeal and quickly rose to command a ship, sailing to the orient for the first time in 1839.
+He threw himself into this career with much zeal and quickly rose to command a ship, sailing to the Orient for the first time in 1839.

 Oriental Crisis of 1840

 During the Oriental Crisis of 1840 between Egypt and the Ottoman Empire, Friedrich fought in the campaign against Muhammad Ali after the Convention of London.
 He served with the Austrian fleet off the Levantine coast as commander of the ship Guerriera.

 In that convention, the United Kingdom, Austria, Prussia, and Russia had offered Muhammad Ali hereditary rule of Egypt as part of the Ottoman Empire if he withdrew from the Syrian hinterland and the coast of Mount Lebanon.
 Muhammad Ali hesitated until British naval forces moved against Syria and Alexandria.
-After the British and Austrian navies blockaded the Nile delta coastline, shelled Beirut (on September 11, 1840), and after Acre had surrendered (on November 3, 1840), Muhammad Ali agreed to the terms of the Convention on November 27, 1840.
+After the British and Austrian navies blockaded the Nile delta coastline, shelled Beirut (on 11 September 1840), and after Acre had surrendered (on 3 November 1840), Muhammad Ali agreed to the terms of the convention on 27 November 1840.

 From his ship Friedrich directed the assault on the citadels of Sidon and Beirut which soon fell.
-On September 24, Admiral Stopford decided to occupy Saida and the Austrian ship "Guerriera", on which the Archduke Friedrich was, was added to this expedition.
-At 11 a.m. on September 26, the firing on Saïda began.
-Immediately the attack had to be continued on land, the troops disembarked and led to the storm.
+On 24 September Admiral Stopford decided to occupy Saida and the Austrian ship "Guerriera", on which the Archduke Friedrich was, was added to this expedition.
+At 11 a.m. on 26 September the firing on Saïda began.
+Immediately the attack was continued on land, the troops were disembarked and led to the storm.
 It was then that the Archduke led the troops ahead of all others against the Bergcastell and by 6 o'clock in the afternoon was master of the square.
 1,500 men of the crew were taken prisoner.

 With taking Saida, the most important citadel, Acre, had to be taken yet.
 On 3 November 1840 shelling began without interruption.
-The magnificent battle scene reached its climax when, at half past four, a powder depot in the fortress blew up and caused tremendous devastation.
-Following the bombardment of Acre on 3-4 November 1840, he decided to attack the citadel that night and personally led a small landing party of Austrian, British and Ottoman Turkish troops and took the citadel of Acre after the Egyptian garrison had fled.
+At half past four, a powder depot in the fortress blew up and caused much damage.
+Following the bombardment of Acre on 3–4 November 1840, he decided to attack the citadel that night and personally led a small landing party of Austrian, British and Ottoman Turkish troops and took the citadel of Acre after the Egyptian garrison had fled.
 They hoisted the Turkish, British and Austrian flags over the citadel.
 For his exceptional leadership during the campaign he was appointed Knight of the Military Order of Maria Theresa.
-He also got military awards from numerous other countries.
+He also received military awards from numerous other countries.